CoDeCPH/CoDeCPH.github.io/program/index.md

 Whether you are a startup or an enterprise; using private cloud, public cloud, or no cloud; an Agile noob or a DevOps pro; struggling with core banking systems, or building a new social/local/mobile app that will change the world (!); this session will give you actionable ideas on using cloud and DevOps together to revolutionize your software and service delivery lifecycle.

+## Using Continuous Delivery to Build Products Customers Actually Use
+{: #usingcd}

+#### Keynote

+######[Jan Bosch](/speakers#jbosch.jpg), Chalmers University of Technology

+Research shows that for a typical system, more than half of all the features are never used.
+This is a colossal waste of R&D effort and is caused by companies asking customers and users what they want.
+Users don't know what they want and it's the engineer's job to find out.
+The presentation shows how Continuous Delivery can address this challenge by providing a systematic approach to exploring a broad set of hypotheses about functionality that might add value for users at different stages of development.
+The presentation introduces the notion of Innovation Experiment Systems as a systematic method for optimizing the user experience of existing features, developing new features as well as developing new products.
+Continuous Delivery is discussed as it provides the core enabling technology for successfully implementing this approach.
+The presentation is based on data from eight industrial cases and stresses the importance of speed and rapid iterations in development.
+The presentation uses numerous examples from industry are used to illustrate the concepts.

 ## How to find & grow your own DevOps experts…
 {: #howto}